SomePineaple/Phantom/README.md

 # Phantom

 Fully C++ Minecraft injection client for linux.
-Mapping code and 1.12 mappings are based off of [UDP](https://github.com/UnknownDetectionParty/UDP-CPP), and [Dear ImGui](https://github.com/ocornut/imgui) is used for the window, but the cheats and stuff are my own.
+Mapping code is based off of [UDP](https://github.com/UnknownDetectionParty/UDP-CPP), and [Dear ImGui](https://github.com/ocornut/imgui) is used for the window, but the cheats and stuff are my own.

 ### Different MC Versions

-By default, Phantom is configured to build for version 1.8.8 vanilla.
+By default, Phantom is configured to build for version 1.8.9 forge.
 At this point in time, forge is not supported.
 To change the target minecraft version, edit the `Platform.h` file in the `src` directory.

 ### Building